ruczynskipatryk/ruczynskipatryk/README.md

 <h1 align="center">Hello 🤝🏼<br>I'm Patrick and I'm Personal Trainer and IT student from Poland. </h1>
-<h3 align="center">I love to develop myself that's why I started learn programing and why I'm here.
-I Will put here my projects, You can check them right below.
-In may of 2023 I decide to change direction - stop learning frontend and start learning JAVA and all the Beckend stuff.
-Currently working on my game in Java and also looking for a first job as a Java Developer.
+<h3 align="center">I love self-improvement, which is why I started learning programming and why I'm here on GitHub.
+I will be sharing my projects here, which you can check out below.
+In May 2023, I made the decision to change direction—I stopped learning frontend and started focusing on JAVA and all the backend technologies.
+Currently, I'm working on my Java game project and actively seeking my first job as a Java Developer.
 Have a great day!</h3>

 - 🌍 Based in Poland.
 - 👀 Looking for a first job as a **Java Developer.**